mikechase3/notebook.mchase.me/career/lecture-01-course-overview.md

 {% tabs %}
 {% tab title="Course goals" %}
-### Goals: You will have the ability to
+#### Goals: You will have the ability to

 1. Design, implement, and evaluate computer based components, systems, processes, or programs to meet desired needs and specifications.
 2. Apply, design, and develop principles in the construction of software systems of varying complexity.
 3. Effectively state of the art techniques and competing tools for analytics, design, and implementation of computing systems.
-4. Team assemble to undertake the common goal.&#x20;
+4. Team assemble to undertake the common goal.
 5. Analyze the local and the global impact of computing on individuals, organizations, and society.
 6. Communicate effectively to both technical and non-technical audiences.
 7. Analyze the local and the global impact of computing on individuals, organizations, and society.